Skip to main content

 Microsoft Entra ID Limitations

-To limit which users are provisioned within Files.com, use Entra’s scoping filters based on a custom extension property.
-This property acts as a designated provisioning attribute, allowing only users with the attribute to be provisioned into Files.com.
+To limit which users are provisioned within Files.com, use Entra's scoping filters based on a custom extension property.
+This property acts as a designated provisioning attribute, so only users with the attribute are provisioned into Files.com.
 Group mappings still apply, so provisioned users are automatically added to their assigned groups.
-For details, refer to Microsoft’s documentation on defining scoping filtersExternal LinkThis link leads to an external website and will open in a new tab and customizing application attributesExternal LinkThis link leads to an external website and will open in a new tab.
+For details, refer to Microsoft's documentation on defining scoping filtersExternal LinkThis link leads to an external website and will open in a new tab and customizing application attributesExternal LinkThis link leads to an external website and will open in a new tab.

 SCIM Activity Logging

 Files.com also logs SCIM-related events under History Logs using the Interface SCIM.
-These entries summarize key provisioning actions and outcomes for users and groups.
+These entries summarize provisioning actions and outcomes for users and groups.